The optical fiber draw tower

 In order to meet huge demand of optical fibre for telecommunications applications, many companies have had to build new plants and install new fibre facilities all around the world.
 Today the manufacturing process of optical fiber is quite similar regardless of the manufacturer.
 However, a certain know-how which remains rather secret is necessary to obtain an optical fiber with the best characteristics, performances and long lifetime.
 Then, at side of the quality organization of the producers, the performance of the measurement instruments and of the process control is decisive.

 What's the fiber optic drawing tower made of ?

 The optical fiber is obtained from a multi-layered pure tube glass, the preform.
 This large tube (generally 20cm round and 2m high) is vertically located at the top of a metallic tower.
 Because the final glass fiber is obtained by “drawing” down a droplet, it is commonly called the draw tower.

 Draw tower with a height of between 30 and 45 meters are often found in the industry.
-Several equipments located from the top to the bottom are required to manufacture and control the fiber drawing process.
-At the top, the furnace with intense heat to the base of the preform to liquify until a droplet is obtained.
-When the glass starts to drop, an helium cooling tube help to reduce temperature before coating application.
-These operations can be done in one or two steps and required curing oven to ensure the fiber is dry before any contact with pulleys.
-More and more layers are cured with high-intensity UV LED light (compared to thermally cured) to reduce electric consumption and reduce space on the tower.
+Several equipments located from the top to the bottom are required to manufacture and control the drawing process.
+At the top, the furnace heats the base of the preform to melt the glass until a droplet slowly go down pulling the initial glass fiber.
+When the glass drawing starts, an helium cooling tube help to reduce temperature before coating application.
+The coating applications can be done in one or two steps and required curing oven to ensure the coating is cured before any contact with pulleys.
+More and more coating layers are cured with high-intensity UV LED (compared to bulb lamps) to reduce electric consumption and reduce space on the tower.

 A drawing process under control